 5.)
 Law firms generally have some kind of dress code.
 Obviously, some firms might be more formal, while other firms might be more laid-back in the approach.
 But most law firms generally have some standards about what is acceptable and what isn’t acceptable in the law office.

 6.)
-Law firms might have their own methods in terms of how cases are worked up at the firm to ensure for overall client satisfaction and ethical compliance.
+Law firms might have their own methods in terms of how cases are worked up at the firm to make sure overall client satisfaction and ethical compliance.
 Again, some law firms might be more rigid in their approach and some less rigid.
 But there are usually some standards to ensure ethical compliance with an attorney’s obligation to be diligent and competent.

 Even with rules and guidelines like the ones mentioned above, many employees opt not to follow the rules.
 When confronted about the lack of adherence to the rule, a typical response that is uttered by many employees is they will “try” to do better.

-At the end of the day, any successful law firm has to have bright lines rules about certain matters.
-There might be some relatively unimportant matters in which there can be flexibility.
+At the end of the day, any successful law firm has to have bright-line rules about certain matters.
+There might be some relatively unimportant matters where there can be flexibility.
 But any law firm that is to endure has to decide what is vital to the overall success of the law firm.
 On matters that are critical, the reality is trying isn’t good enough.
 As Yoda says, the employees have to “do,” not “try.”